Florida Recording Law Summary:

 Florida recording law stipulates that it is a two-party consent state.
 In Florida, it is a criminal offense to use any device to record communications, whether they’re wire, oral or electronic, without the consent of everyone taking part in the communication.
 Fla.
 Stat. § 934.03(2)(d).
 This means that in Florida you are not legally allowed to record a conversation you are taking part in unless all parties are in agreement.

-You may not record conversations without the consent of all involved parties.
+You may not record conversations without the consent of all involved parties, however Florida does have a few specific exceptions.

 Florida Video Recording Laws